top of page

 • Advocating against unpaid placements and unethical internships for provisional psychologists

-• Promoting neurodiversity-affirming practices and disability rights
+• Promoting neurodiversity-affirming practice and disability rights

 • Championing diversity and inclusion in psychology

-My work is guided by three core principles:
+My work is guided by three principles:

 • Lead by example